mmcgraw74/Tektronix-4051-4052-4054-Program-Files/Jos MFM test files/README.md

 ![Label and PCB front](./4052%20CRC18%20closeup%20column%20descriptions.jpg)
 ---
 My hypothesis on why the MFM in 4052 right slot is reported in the left slot is the 4052 Opt1 Comm Backpack has BSX reversed between left and right slots

-MFM18.BIN is my latest ROM image including the corrected File Manager-01 ROMs.
+MFM18.BIN is my latest MFM ROM image including the corrected File Manager-01 ROMs.

 If you put the Diag ROM in the MFM slot 1 - you can only use it with the CRCDUMP6 to display your BASIC ROM CRCs.